 I knew a tea trip would be a mandatory detour for me in our Nation’s capitol.
-After doing a bit of internet research, I decided I would pay a visit to Capital Teas in Dupont Circle since they had the most interesting tea collection I could find outside of chain stores.
+After doing a bit of internet research, I decided to pay a visit to Capital Teas in Dupont Circle, they had the most interesting tea collection I could find outside of chain stores.
 Somewhat of a smaller chain, they have four locations in the D.C./Maryland area.
-I found a place for Chinese tea, but that’s easy enough for me to get in San Francisco.
-Note the guy wearing shorts above, yes it was a sweltering and muggy day which is no surprise for August in our Nation’s Capitol.
+I found a place for Chinese tea, but decided to skip it since that’s easy enough for me to get in San Francisco.
+Note the guy wearing shorts above, yes, it was a sweltering and muggy day which is no surprise for August in our Nation’s Capitol.

-When you walk into the store, the first thing you will notice is the giant tea wall; all of the teas are housed in small glass containers, which you can open up and smell.
-Being the tea nerd I am, It took me quite a while to settle on the ones I wanted, but what a glorious dilemma it was.
+When you walk into the store, the first thing to notice is the giant tea wall, with the teas housed in small glass containers that you’re able to open up and smell.
+Being the tea nerd I am, It took me quite a while to settle on the ones I wanted, but what a glorious dilemma to be confronted with.

-Here’s a photo of my swag after the fact.
+A photo of my swag after the fact.
 Do I have a tea problem?
 No, I don’t think so!
 One of the most interesting selections I found is the War of 1812 Commemorative Tea Blend.
 If you were in Baltimore this year, you would have seen various events commemorating the 200th anniversary of the War of 1812.
-This brew is a mixture of smoky black and green teas (gunpowder, anyone?) with a hefty amount of fruit flavor.
+This brew mixes smoky black and green teas (gunpowder, anyone?) with a hefty amount of fruit flavor.
 It definitely caught my attention and the affection of my taste buds.
-Also, being a Maryland girl, I went for the Chesapeake Sunrise, which is a blend of green and black teas, jackfruit and almond.
-I had some iced the very next day and it was perfect for the muggy weather.
+Also, being a Maryland girl, I went for the Chesapeake Sunrise; a blend of green and black teas, jackfruit and almond.
+I had some of this iced the very next day — sheer perfection for the muggy weather.

-Usually when I go into D.C.
-I visit one of the Smithsonian museums, so I thought I would do something slightly different on this trip.
-I set out for a walk after my tea buying escapade and came across this beautiful Tudor Place Historic House and Garden.
-The Tudor Place was owned by Martha Washington’s granddaughter and built in 1816.
-It is now a National Historic Landmark and open to visitors year round.
+Usually when I go to D.C.
+I visit one of the Smithsonian museums, on this trip I thought I would do something slightly different.
+I set out for a walk after my tea buying escapade and came across this beautiful Tudor Place Historic House and Garden, owned by Martha Washington’s granddaughter and built in 1816.
+It’s now a National Historic Landmark and open to visitors year round.
 My visit was ill timed because they just started a tour after I arrived and I didn’t want to wait another hour for the next one.
-I did spend some time meandering around the gardens and took this photo from the lawn which would have been a great place to play croquet and picnic in the back of this grand old house.
+I spent some time meandering around the gardens and took this photo from the lawn which would have been a great place to play croquet and picnic in the back of this grand old house.
 There is a Japanese tea house on the grounds built by the last owner of the house, but unfortunately it was not staffed for thirsty travelers.

 After a day of history, tea, art and adventure I was ready to go back home and brew up a cup of Sailor’s Delight, a blend of black and green teas with strawberry and papaya which was delicious served over ice in the humid weather.
-It was certainly a fun day full of eye candy and tea treats for your faithful correspondent.
+A fun day full of eye candy and tea treats were had by your faithful correspondent.

 Posted by amyoh